robert72127/alicedb/README.md

-both union and except are actually implemented as stateless nodes in Node.h, Graph.h automatically sets Distinct node as output of them so that state is persisted and we correctly know when to emit insert and delete to out node, for each tuple.
+both union and except are actually implemented as stateless nodes in Node.h, Graph.h automatically sets Distinct node as output of them so that state is persisted and we correctly know when to emit insert and delete to out node, for each change.

 ###### Intersect